-- Fatalities should be reported via FSC Online for both Scheme and Non-Scheme Projects, irrespective of the project value (notify immediately to 1800 652 500 and provide report within 48 hours); - LTIs should be reported via FSC Online for all Scheme or Non-Scheme Projects where the project value is \$4 million or more (provide report within 48 hours if a notifiable incident\, otherwise provide report within 3 weeks); - MTIs or Dangerous Occurrences should be reported via FSC Online for all Scheme Projects (provide report within 48 hours if a notifiable incident\, otherwise provide report within 3 weeks.
+- Fatalities should be reported via FSC Online for both Scheme and Non-Scheme Projects, irrespective of the project value (notify immediately to 1800 652 500 and provide report within 48 hours); - LTIs should be reported via FSC Online for all Scheme and Non-Scheme Projects where the project value is \$4 million or more (provide report within 2 weeks); - MTIs or Dangerous Occurrences should be reported via FSC Online for all Scheme Projects (provide report within 2 weeks.
 Non-notifiable Dangerous Occurrences do not need to be reported to the OFSC).